QCD Phase Diagram and the Finite Volume Fireball: A Model Study

-However, these boundary conditions do not mimic a finite-volume fireball; they are boundary conditions used in theoretical studies to mimic an infinite volume system within a finite-volume setup, e.g., in numerical lattice studies.
-In the \apx{bc} we compare the MIT boundary condition results with those obtained with other geometries.
+However, these boundary conditions do not mimic a finite-volume fireball; they are boundary conditions used in theoretical studies to mimic an infinite-volume system within a finite-volume setup, e.g., in numerical lattice studies.
+In \apx{bc} we compare the MIT boundary condition results with those obtained with other boundary conditions.
 The MIT boundary condition has been used before, for studying the chiral crossover at $\mub=0$ on a sphere \cite{Zhang:2019gva}, and for a rotating fermionic system in a cylinder \cite{Chernodub:2016kxh, Chernodub:2017ref}.
-Here we use it to study the phase diagram in the $\tmu$ plane and the baryon number susceptibilities.\\
+Here we use it to study the phase diagram in the $\tmu$ plane and the baryon number susceptibilities.

 The plan of the paper is as follows.
 In \scn{methods} we outline the basic calculations, discuss the boundary conditions, and specify the parameters used.
 The change of the phase diagram with changing volume is discussed in \scn{pdg}.
 The number density and the susceptibilities in the critical region are discussed in \scn{num}.
 We summarize our results in \scn{summary}.
 The relevant equations for the MIT boundary condition and other details are compiled in \apx{detail}. \apx{bc} has a discussion of other boundary conditions.